GokayGulsoy/Web-Programming/README.md

 14. RESTFUL APIs
 15. CRUD with Next.js

-### NOTE: Course doesn't have a specific textbook due to abundancy of material on topic,
+### NOTE-1: Course doesn't have a specific textbook due to abundancy of material on topic
-### but some of the recommended textbooks can be found on the following link
+### NOTE-2: Implementations of Homeworks are not provided in this repo because their size are quite large for github upload capacities, but I have provided homework pdf files anyway